fizzbee-io/website/content/tutorials/getting-started.md

 # Syntax
 The meat of the code is written in Starlark language that is a subset of Python.
-So, the body of the action must be familiar with most programmers.
+So, the body of the action will be familiar to most programmers.
 Most of the constructs like if-else, for and while loops are similar to Python.

 Similarly, most common data structures like lists, dictionaries, tuples and sets are also similar to Python.